 If you’re submitting a cover letter for a resume with no experience, researching the company is critical.
 While your work history may not prove your research skills and initiative, demonstrating them in your cover letter helps you overcome your lack of experience and get the job.

 Don’t forget to say that you’d like an invitation to interview for the job in your cover letter’s closing paragraph.
-Ending your cover letter with a call to action reinforces your interest in the job.
+Ending your cover letter with such a request reinforces your interest in the job.

 Keep these tips in mind when requesting an interview in your cover letter: